ntoll/ntoll.github.io/posts/attention.md

 playfulness at PyCon, nor any pointed subversions during the conference talks.
 I was left in a thoughtful (i.e. grumpy) mood about our contemporary culture contaminated by social media.
-Thanks to such exploitative technology, folks don't have 15 minutes of fame, but an infinity of prompted performative obscurity.
+Thanks to such exploitative technology, folks don't have 15 minutes of fame, but an eternity of prompted performative obscurity.
 If everyone is doing "famous", then nobody is famous and we're all just sacrificing ourselves to assessment by algorithms.